digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/calendar-dcf.rst

 also supports several other day count conventions.
 Some of them can be computed using :ref:`calcDcf <function-daml-finance-util-date-daycount-calcdcf-20432>`, using only a start and an end date as an input, as described above.
-Others, e.g. ``ActActISDA``, require additional information.
-They can be calculated using the :ref:`calcPeriodDcf <function-daml-finance-util-date-daycount-calcperioddcf-63067>` function instead, which also contains stub information as well as the schedule end date and the payment
+Others, e.g. ``ActActISDA``, are a bit more complicated because they require additional information.
+They can be calculated using the
+:ref:`calcPeriodDcf <function-daml-finance-util-date-daycount-calcperioddcf-63067>` function
+instead, which takes a schedule period (containing stub information) as input, as well as the schedule end date and the payment frequency:
-frequency:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Calendar.daml
   :language: daml